Property Division

 How Will My Property be Divided?

 For an uncontested divorce or dissolution of marriage to occur, the division of property must be mutually agreed upon by both spouses.
 If such an agreement cannot be reached, the court will decide on the division of property.
-In the case of Ohio, equitable distribution is the standard employed by the court.
+In the state of Ohio, equitable distribution is the standard employed by the court.
 This does not necessarily mean that each spouse will receive an equal share.
-Rather, the presiding judge will determine how to most fairly and equitably, divided the marital property based upon the review of the statutory factors.
+Rather, the presiding judge will determine how to most fairly and equitably divide the marital property based upon the review of the statutory factors.

 At Richard L. Morris Co., L.P.A., we can explain your options.
 Contact us online or call (614) 656-4252 to speak with an experienced attorney!